xfbs/tmux-rs/README.md

 ## Tips

+- Use clang-format or other to reformat the C code quickly

 - Picking a C file: Start with root files in the project. (files with no or few dependencies on the rest of the project)
 - You cannot link multiple static rust libraries (.a) into a single compilation artifact.
 There will be duplicate symbols.
 - Seems a common source of bugs is stubbing something and intending to come back to it later, but not.
 Avoid this.